UK former far-right leader Robinson freed from prison

 The 35-year-old, whose real name is Stephen Yaxley-Lennon, was not in court for the hearing.

-Around 20 supporters, outnumbered two to one by police officers, chanted his name outside court while another 20 or so counter-protesters were also present.
+Around 20 supporters, outnumbered two to one by police officers, chanted his name outside court.

+"I'm very very happy, he's going home to his family," said supporter Dean Henry, 53.

+Around 20 or so counter-protesters were also present, chanting "Nazi scum, off our streets".

 - Judge reveals case background -